Mariners vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has 128 hits with 22 doubles, seven triples, 21 home runs and 26 walks.
-He has driven in 71 runs with 34 stolen bases.
+- Witt Jr. has collected 132 hits with 22 doubles, seven triples, 22 home runs and 26 walks.
+He has driven in 72 runs with 34 stolen bases.

-- Witt Jr. has recorded a base hit in six games in a row.
-In his last 10 outings he is hitting .375 with three doubles, three home runs, four walks and 10 RBI.
+- Witt Jr. will look for his eighth straight game with a hit in this contest.
+During his last 10 outings he is hitting .415 with three doubles, four home runs, four walks and 10 RBI.

 Witt Jr. Recent Games